Niina Petrõkina: 2024–25 season: European gold

-2025–26 season
+2025–26 season: Milano Cortina Olympics, second consecutive European title, and Achilles tendon injury

 Petrõkina opened the season with an eighth-place finish at the 2025 CS Nepela Memorial.
-Following the event, she shared that due to ongoing health issues, she required medical treat and as a result, had a withdrawn from the 2025 Grand Prix de France.
+Following the event, she shared that due to ongoing health issues, she required medical treatment and as a result, had a withdrawn from the 2025 Grand Prix de France.
 In late October, Petrõkina shared that following the 2025 European Championships, her Achilles had become inflamed and that after nine months of being in pain, she had finally undergone surgery earlier that month.
 She further shared that a major goal going forward is to compete at at least one major international event prior to the 2026 European Championships.
 She subsequently withdrew from her second Grand Prix assignment, the 2025 Finlandia Trophy, as well.

+Petrõkina returned to competition at the 2025 CS Tallinn Trophy in late November, where she finished fourth overall.
+The following month, she won her fourth national title at the 2026 Estonian Championships.

+In January, Petrõkina competed at the 2026 European Championships, where she delivered two clean programs, scoring personal bests in all three competition segments and winning the gold medal for a second consecutive time.
+"Tonight, the crowd was so loud that I thought I was in Estonia!" said Petrõkina.
+"At my first European victory, I was shocked.
+This time I came here to win."
+Following the event, Petrõkina was officially named to the 2026 Winter Olympic team.